google/xls/docs_src/contributing.md

 [XLS clarifications](https://google.github.io/xls/xls_style/) for local style on this project where the style guide is ambiguous.

+If you would like to propose additional clarifications, please open an Issue or Discussion; broad PRs that amount to de-facto style changes without a decision on the accompanying Issue or Discussion will be closed.

 ## Code reviews

 All submissions, including submissions by project members, require review.
 We